 If you're unsure how to apply eyeshadow, you've arrived at the perfect destination.
 If you want new techniques, we've got those, too.
 First, you must choose the right eyeshadow palette for your eye color, then you have to figure out how to use all the various shades on your lid.
-This basic application is all you need to know when applying eyeshadow.
-Use more dramatic shades for the evening, lighter shades for the day.
+Ahead, makeup artist Tobi Henney shares how to create a basic eyeshadow look that complements your eye color and shape.

 Step One: Prime Your Lid

 Always sweep a primer over your lids before applying eyeshadow that you want to stay on all day.
 We swear by Urban Decay's Primer Potion, but there are all sorts of primers on the market (we also like MAC Prep + Prime 24-Hour Extend Eye Base, $25).

 Why this step is important: If you have greasy lids or do when summer hits, the primer keeps the eyeshadow in place.
 You'll find your shadow won't budge even when running the New York City Marathon.

 Step 2: Sweep a Neutral Color Over Your Lids

 All eyeshadow palettes come with several shades.
 For your lid, you'll want to choose a neutral shade: not the darkest, not the lightest.
 Sweep this color over the entire lid up to the crease.
 For a more dramatic look, you can go darker, but if you have light skin and eyes, you may be better off with a lighter shade as the dark look can be harsh.
 You'll also want to reconsider shimmer if you have more mature skin as it can accentuate fine lines.